 Having a chronic illness presents children and adolescents with greater emotional and mental health issues.
 Here are some valuable resources for having what might seem like difficult conversations about their mental/emotional health experiences and needs.

 Having a chronic illness presents children and adolescents with greater emotional and mental health issues.
 You may feel uncomfortable having a conversation about your patient’s emotional and mental state for a variety of reasons, including discomfort or unfamiliarity with the topic, lack of time, or lack of referral resources.
 Here are some options for starting the conversation.
 Also, we’ll provide you with some help in creating pathways to assessment and treatment, if needed.

 Mental health counselors and therapists know that a child affected by a chronic illness is likely to have a variety of emotional and mental health stresses, too.
 Both the illness and the treatments can be sources of distress and can heighten feelings of loss of control, confusion, sadness and anger.
 Children’s behaviors might change, and all of these emotions are normal, but children and families might need extra help to navigate the changes during these difficult times.

 “Initially, some of the concerns I had about having conversations with my patients about their emotional health were that I might have no way to provide support, so I didn’t want to open a can of worms if I couldn’t help.
 Or, I would run out of time during the visit to address other things like treatment changes and ordering studies to monitor for disease activity/damage.

-But, one thing I have learned in my 12 years of practice as a pediatric rheumatologist is that when I see patients in clinic, it’s important for me to ask how they are doing from an emotional standpoint – and it’s ok for me not to have an immediate solution, but just to listen.
-Usually the patient and family are glad I asked and it doesn’t take much time in the visit.
-Simply showing I care about their mental health is the first step.”
+But, one thing I have learned in my 12 years of practice as a pediatric rheumatologist is that when I see patients in the clinic, it’s important for me to ask how they are doing from an emotional standpoint, and it’s alright for me not to have an immediate solution, but just to listen.
+Usually, the patient and family are glad I asked, and it doesn’t take much time during the visit.
+Simply showing I care about my patient’s mental health is the first step.”